dbousfie/3201/syllabus.md

 course outline and should be noted.
 (See 'Criteria for Evaluation of Written Assignments' below).

-## Summative Assignment

-Due: End of Week 11 - Length: Minimum 2,500 words

-Eligibility: This option is available only to students who:

-- Have completed at least 2,000 words of formal written work in essay format during the course (excluding the main course essay), and

-- Will complete the 40% in-person final exam.

-Assignment Requirements:

-The summative assessment follows the same guidelines as the weekly participation final calculation.
-It must include:

-- All weekly participation submissions, including TikToks and other submitted materials, and

-- A 250--500 word reflective summary demonstrating clear engagement with course materials and evidence of improvement throughout the term.

-Important:

-Students who completed other assignments (such as the term assignment) may choose this option, but the grade for the summative assessment cannot exceed the total participation calculation --- i.e. **you cannot double-count the grade on your term assignment within your participation grade**.
-All work used in the summative must have been submitted before Week 11.
-No late or retroactive participation submissions may be added for credit (only for word count).

-## Final Exam: To be held during the scheduled exam period.
+## Final Exam: To be held online during the scheduled exam period.

-25 or 40% of final course grade (depending on course options chosen).
+20 or 40% of final course grade (depending on course options chosen).
-For those who choose the essay or the exam is worth 25%.
-For those who choose the term assignment the final exam is worth 40%.
+For those who choose the essay or the exam is worth 20%.
+For those who choose the weekly responses the final exam is worth 40%.
 To be scheduled during the exam period.
 The final exam will be cumulative (i.e., will be based on the material covered in lectures, assigned readings, and discussions throughout the whole of the course).
 The exam may include